 Governor Attempting to Change Rules on Applications for Medicaid in Florida

-Florida Governor Rick Scott has recently applied with the federal government for a change in when Medicaid benefits will apply for new applicants.
+Florida Governor Rick Scott has recently applied with the federal government for a change to the Florida Medicaid program.
 Read on to learn about the possible changes to the law, and speak with a Florida special needs and elder law attorney to learn more.

 Earlier this year, Gov. Rick Scott requested a change to the rules on how Medicaid applications are processed by the state of Florida.
 Currently, applicants to the program have a 90-day window where their medical expenses will be paid retroactively, should their application for coverage be approved.
 If the proposed rule change is approved, patients would need to apply for Medicaid coverage within the same month that they get sick in order to receive coverage for expenses.
 In other words, a patient who is admitted to the hospital on the first of the month, might have 30 days to get their application admitted, but a patient admitted on the 28th might only have a couple days to gather their documents and submit an application.

 Change would severely limit time available to apply for Medicaid coverage

 Other states have requested and received the federal government’s permission to make this change in how applications are processed.
 However, these other states have also expanded their Medicaid programs to include low-income able-bodied adults.
 Florida would be the first state to eliminate the 90-day window without allowing individuals who are not yet considered disabled to apply for Medicaid coverage.
 Gov. Scott’s administration claims that the change in the rule could result in millions of dollars in savings each year, but opponents of the change point out that it would also result in a reduced amount in federal assistance being provided to the state, and could increase emergency room costs to hospitals of treating uninsured and destitute patients.